 If Bach appeared to overstress the negative messages in the tenor aria, here he takes the other extreme and emphasizes the positive.
 The text scorns a world that can offer only derision to one in the midst of terrible loneliness and isolation.
 What do we really need from our earthly environment when we are assured that Jesus will remain with us forever?
 It is the latter idea that principally occupies Bach, teacher and composer, at this point.

 The fact that in each of these fine arias Bach chooses to depict only one side of his balanced text is an indication of both his personality and his approach to large scale planning.
-Clearly the text of the alto aria had strong implications of hope, but Bach largely chose to ignore them.
+Clearly the text of the tenor aria had strong implications of hope, but Bach largely chose to ignore them.
 The bass aria contains images of heartache and isolation but again, they are largely, though not completely, suppressed.
 One must view the cantata a whole; an organic, focused piece of artwork, conceived as a total entity.